As an Amazon Associate I earn from qualifying purchases.

-With summer arriving faster than we can blink, many of you will be looking at tailgating events.
-Tailgating is a time honored tradition in this country and good food is always a top priority.
+With fall arriving faster than we can blink, many of you will be looking at tailgating events.
+Tailgating is a time-honored tradition in this country, and good food is always a top priority.
 But just because you want good food doesn’t mean it has to be filled with garbage that leaves you feeling less than your best.

 For this recipe, you can use canned or fresh ingredients, depending on what you have on hand.
 Just be sure to read the ingredients on your canned food goods if you use them.
 Pick the ones that don’t have added sugar.
 Bonus points for low or no sodium!

 According to a review of 28 studies published in the journal Advances in Nutrition, daily bean consumption resulted in about a 10 percent lower risk of heart disease and high blood pressure compared with not eating them.Consumer Reports